LOVE is. . .

 That dream I had suddenly made sense.
 Being the cheerleader for others is pretty routine for me, but for this special week, I was to forgo that role and shelf the costume.
 Sometimes the best way to love another is to simply allow them to experience whatever they are experiencing—without trying to fix anything.

 P.S.
 The Monroe Institute, founded by out-of-body pioneer Robert A. Monroe, is located in Faber, Virginia, USA.
 It’s a unique experiential learning environment that utilizes hemi-sync technology (or binaural beats) and well-crafted programs.
-And it’s where I met the Man of My Dreams, as a matter of fact!
-If you’re interested in exploring consciousness and you’d like to take a brief vicarious journey of Monroe’s introductory Gateway Voyage program, I’ve written an edu-taining account of my experiences for you here.
+It’s a lot of fun to go there (and it’s where I met the Man of My Dreams, as a matter of fact!)
+If you’re interested in exploring consciousness and you’d like to take a brief vicarious journey, read Adventures in Consciousness.
+Just so you know, I have no business affiliation with the Monroe Institute; I tell people about them because I genuinely love what they have to offer.